AQIB-NAWAB/JavaScript-Questions/README.md

 In the above example, the first and third console.log statements will be executed first, followed by the second console.log statement after a delay of 2 seconds.

 ### Q8. what is difference between window and document in JavaScript?
-// create a difference table between window and document

 | Window | Document |
 | --- | --- |